Louis Wagner (racing driver): Aviation

 Wagner began flying airplanes in 1910.
 He worked for the Hanriot company flying their monoplanes.

 Later life and death

-During World War 2 Wagner was diagnosed with tuberculosis of the bone, compelling the amputation of a leg.
-Wagner was given the post of instructor and supervisor at the Montlhery circuit, but the disease worsened, by the late 1950s he was housebound.
-In 1955 Wagner was awarded the Legion d'Honneur for distinguished service in the First World War, although it had been delayed 37 years as a criticism of his racing for Mercedes-Benz shortly before that conflict began.
+During World War 2, Wagner was diagnosed with tuberculosis of the bone, compelling the amputation of a leg.
+Wagner was given the post of instructor and supervisor at the Montlhery circuit, but the disease worsened, and by the late 1950s, he was housebound.

+In 1955, Wagner was awarded the Legion d'Honneur for distinguished service in the First World War, although it had been delayed 37 years as a criticism of his racing for German manufacturer Daimler Motoren Gesellschaft and its brand Mercedes shortly before the Great War began.

 Wagner died on March 13, 1960, at the age of 78 in Montlhéry, France.